AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 * **Offers** - Browse through your list of Interaction offers.
 By default, you can view their status, start/end dates and environment.
 You can filter the list by status and start/end dates.
 Offer templates are also available.
 These lists are read-only.

-Learn how to create manage offers in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.
+Learn how to create and send offers in emails and SMS in [this section](../content/offers.md).

 ## Top bar

 Use the top bar of the interface to:

-* share your feedback as an Alpha tester
+* share your feedback as a Beta tester
 * switch between organizations and instances
 * switch between your Adobe Experience Cloud applications
 * access help pages, contact support and share feedback.
 You can search help articles and videos from the search field.